syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

 ## Excel Exporting

-The Scheduler allows you to export all its events into an Excel format file by using the `ExportToExcel` method.
+The Scheduler allows you to export all its events into an Excel format file by using the `ExportToExcelAsync` method.
 By default, it exports all the default fields of Scheduler mapped through `<ScheduleEventSettings>` property.

 ```csharp
 @using Syncfusion.Blazor.Schedule